BRACKETS-by-TRIAD/craftable/README.md

 ## Documentation ##

-You can find full documentation of this package and other our packages Simpleweb uses at https://docs.brackets.sk/#/simpleweb.
+You can find full documentation of this package and other our packages Craftable uses at https://docs.brackets.sk/#/craftable.

 ## Where to go next? ##